prtetteh/prtetteh.github.io/README.md

 - Streamlined the I-20 issuance process by categorizing student records based on financial adequacy and documentation completeness.
 - Set and met targeted goals of processing about 80-100 student applications a day in the Processor Review Bin.
 - Addressed specific student applications outside regular working hours as directed by the Director Office of International my boss.
-- Filled in for the receptionist, attending to students at the front desk when needed.
+- Provided front desk support in the absence of the receptionist, assisting students as needed.

 ### Information Desk Associate
 **The Center for Global Citizenship at Saint Louis University, St. Louis, MO**  *Nov.
 2023 – Jan.
 2024*